 What if you want to be liked by your team, or if you consider your employees to be like family.
 This puts you in a tough spot, because it becomes difficult to have tough conversations, set the highest standards, and even remove employees when needed.
 You risk tolerating lower standards because you avoid saying what needs to be said when people don’t perform.

 These are only a sample of limiting beliefs that business owners often have.
 If you want your business to really take off, you need to be aware of how you perceive the world, including your company and people.
-Then you can take steps to reframe any beliefs that might be holding you and your business back.
+Then you can take steps to shit any beliefs that might be holding you and your business back.

 To Your Success, Tam